 Rev. Mashaun D. Simon is an equity and inclusion advocate who centers his preaching, writing, and scholarship on cultural competency, identity, and equity.

 Along with being an accomplished preacher and public speaker, Mashaun is an award-winning writer and journalist.
 He has written for NBC News, the Atlanta Journal-Constitution, Black Enterprise, Bloomberg News, Ebony Magazine, and Essence Magazine, the Counter Narrative Project’s (CNP) The Reckoning, and others.
-Currently, he is a Local News: US South contributor for GLAAD.
+Most recently, he was a Local News: US South contributor for GLAAD.
 Before GLAAD, he served as co-associate editor of Geez Magazine, a seasonal, non-profit, ad-free, print magazine about social justice, art, and activism for people at the fringes of faith in both Canada and the US.

 Mashaun has created and managed cultural competency and affirmative action programming and training, including Kennesaw State University’s 2018 Faith and Sexuality Symposium.
 He’s also provided media relations and marketing support to several institutions of higher education and non-profit organizations, including Spelman College and currently the Tony-award-winning Alliance Theatre.